UlyssesZh/typhm/README.md

 - 3 special keys:
 `\b` (Backspace), `\n` (Enter), `\s` (Spacebar).

-At first, objects are colored white.
+At first, notes are colored white.
-After an object is cleared (hit or missed), the object will be re-colored.
+After a note is cleared (hit or missed), the note will be re-colored.
-If an object is missed, the object will be colored <span style="color:gray">gray</span>.
+If a note is missed, the note will be colored <span style="color:gray">gray</span>.
-If an object is hit, the object will be colored according to the inaccuracy.
+If a note is hit, the note will be colored according to the inaccuracy.
 The color is the same as it appears in the [inaccuracy bar](#inaccuracy-bar).

-### Judging line
+### Judge line

-The **judging line** (or scan line) moves throughout the gameplay.
+The **judge line** (or scan line) moves throughout the gameplay.
-The perfect time for the player to hit an object is exactly when the judging line moves to a position at the center of the object.
+The perfect time for the player to hit a note is exactly when the judge line moves to a position at the center of the note.

-The judging line usually moves to the right at a constant speed, but it can possibly change its speed or moves to the left.
+The judge line usually moves to the right at a constant speed, but it can possibly change its speed or moves to the left.

 ### Inaccuracy bar

-The **inaccuracy bar** is to help indicate how inaccurate the objects are hit.
+The **inaccuracy bar** is to help indicate how inaccurate the notes are hit.
 It is located at the bottom of the gameplay interface.
 It is colored symmetrically, with the hue being 0 at the center and 360 at the ends.
 The numbers at the ends indicates the **inaccuracy tolerance**.
 Note that the inaccuracy tolerance is specific to different beatmaps, and it can even change during the gameplay.

-When an object is hit, according to the inaccuracy, a small rule will appear at the inaccuracy bar.
+When a note is hit, according to the inaccuracy, a small rule will appear at the inaccuracy bar.
 The more early it is hit, the more left the small rule will be to.
 The small rule then fades out.